Info for

 Mathematical, Physical and Natural Sciences

-Those who choose to enrol in the Faculty of Mathematical Sciences, physical and natural are not content to be on the surface, but prefer to get to the bottom of things: the desire and the passion to understand and deepen are the characteristics of the of this faculty and of those who choose to be part of it, embarking on a rather demanding and stimulating and stimulating road occasions.
+Those who choose to enrol in the Faculty of Mathematical, Physical and Natural Sciences are not satisfied with staying on the surface, but prefer to get to the bottom of things: the desire and passion to understand and deepen are the fundamental characteristics of this faculty and of those who choose to be part of it, embarking on a rather demanding path full of stimuli and opportunities.

 Galileo said that "the universe is written in mathematical language".
 It is a wonderful mystery that makes mathematics the ideal tool for understanding the world

-The increasingly strong connection with the world of work makes it a path full of stimuli, suitable for those who not only love numbers and theorems, but also want to learn - like Niccolò Tartaglia, the famous mathematician from Brescia in the 1500s - to use them as a cognitive tool of the reality that surrounds them.
+The increasingly close connections with the worlds of research and work make this journey even more stimulating: it is designed for those who not only love numbers, formulas and theorems, but also want to understand – as Niccolò Tartaglia, the great 16th-century mathematician from Brescia, did –

 Father Agostino Gemelli, Founder of Università Cattolica